stleerh/blog2/announcing.md

 detailed table of each flow enriched with Kubernetes metadata.
 If you click **Show advanced options**, you can choose what columns to display in **Manage columns** and export the table in CSV format with **Export data**.
-Click any column to sort it in ascending or descending order.
-If you click a row, it will display the raw flow data.
+Click any column to sort in ascending or descending order.
+If you click a row, it will show more details including the raw flow data.

 ![Traffic flow table](images/flow_table.png)
 _<div style="text-align: center">Figure 3: Traffic flow table</div>_